Birding Tour Australia: Northern Territory - Top End Birding

 As we commence our loop around the Top End birdwatching circuit, we will first stop in the Adelaide River and Mary River areas.
 We will spend one night in a wilderness lodge with great birdwatching on our doorstep.
 Our rooms here will be typical Australian motel-style rooms with air conditioning and private bathrooms, set in a wonderfully birdy area.
 There is a restaurant on site where we will eat our meals.
 There is no Wi-Fi available here.

 Our base in Kakadu National Park will be on the edge of the town called Jabiru (the local name for Black-necked Stork, rather than the similarly named bird of South America!).
-Our accommodation is nestled amongst tropical landscaped gardens in the heart of Kakadu National Park, and we will spend three nights here.
+Our accommodation is nestled amongst tropical landscaped gardens in the heart of Kakadu National Park, and we will spend two nights here.
 The lodge has a lagoon-style swimming pool, a spa pool, and an on-site bar and restaurant.
 We will stay in bungalows, each with air conditioning and a private bathroom.
-There is no Wi-Fi available here.
+There is laundry facilities but there is no Wi-Fi available here.

-In Katherine, we will stay at a resort (with motel-style rooms) just out of town for the final two nights of the tour.
+In Katherine, we will stay at a resort (with motel-style rooms) just out of town either side of our trip into more remote areas.
 Our rooms will have air conditioning and private bathrooms.
 The resort has an outdoor swimming pool, restaurant, and bar.
 The hotel has laundry facilities, and Wi-Fi is available.

 WEATHER